BreastScreen Tasmania provides a free screening mammogram every two years to women between the age of 50 and 74 years throughout Tasmania.

 Call or visit us online

-Contact us or book an appointment online
+Contact us on 13 20 50 or request an appointment online.

 We'll come to you (outreach)